Editor's Note: This story was originally published on Oct. 28, 2019. Some details have been updated since then.

 John Waber of Littleton is in the same boat as 3.5 million other Coloradans.
 He’s got a mail ballot to fill out for the upcoming November election.
-There are several local issues, but only two statewide measures to vote on.
+There are several local issues, but only three statewide measures to vote on.
 Shouldn’t be too hard.

 But he noticed something that was strange to him.